fxkuehl/qmk_firmware/keyboards/keebio/iris/keymaps/kolibri/readme.md

 Shift and AltGr must be on opposite thumbs to allow Shift+AltGr combinations.
 Right-handed users need Shift on the left thumb so it can be used as a modifier with the mouse.
 Space and Tab must be on the right thumb to allow combinations with Shift.
 The layer descriptions assume right-handedness.
 However, a version with flipped thumb-cluster is available for left-handed users.

 Layers can use either Shift or AltGr, but not both, because one thumb is already holding the layer key.
-The num+sym layer is designed to work without Shift, so it can use AltGr.
+The Sym layer is designed to work without Shift, so it can use AltGr.
 This also avoids three-key chords for all the common symbols.
-Nav+fn and (optional) Mouse layers need Shift (e.g. for highlighting text) but don't need AltGr.
+Fn and (optional) Mouse layers need Shift (e.g. for highlighting text) but don't need AltGr.

 Mod-tap keys require two presses in quick succession to enable key-repeat.
 Therefore keys that are frequently used with key-repeat, such as arrow keys, will not be placed on bottom-row modifier keys.

 All four thumb keys are dual-function keys.
 With 3 thumb keys per hand, Space and Shift could be made single-function keys.
-The choice of "tap" functions of the base layer thumb keys is driven both by utility on the base layer and space-constraints on the num+sym layer:
+The choice of "tap" functions of the base layer thumb keys is driven both by utility on the base layer and space-constraints on the Sym layer:

 * Space (obvious)
 * Tab (Tab-completion, Alt+Tab, switching between UI elements, indentation)
 * Underscore (snake_case function and variable names when programming)
 * Apostrophe (I'm sure this doesn't need an explanation.
 It's obvious, isn't it?)

 Enter is deliberately not on a thumb key to avoid pressing it accidentally.
-Backspace and Delete are quicker and more comfortable to hit repeatedly with one of the strong fingers on the nav+fn layer.
+Backspace and Delete are quicker and more comfortable to hit repeatedly with one of the strong fingers on the Fn layer.

 # QMK hacks